 4. The prospective Bidder is currently in the debarment process.

 102.04 Interpretation of Quantities in Proposal.
+The lump sums bid for design and construction of the project, plus any unit bid prices (multiplied by the appropriate quantity) required in the Proposal shall be the sole basis for comparison of bids.
+These will also be used to determine the progress of the work and to provide guidance in the issuance of partial payments during design and construction.

-The quantities in the Bid Documents are approximate and the Department uses them for the comparison of Bids only.
+The quantities in the Bid Documents are approximate and the LPA uses them for the comparison of Bids only.

-The Department will only pay the Contractor for the actual quantities of Work performed and accepted according to the Contract Documents.
-The Department may increase, decrease, or omit the scheduled quantities of Work as provided in without invalidating the Bid prices.
+The LPA will only pay the Contractor for the actual quantities of Work performed and accepted according to the Contract Documents.
+The LPA may increase, decrease, or omit the scheduled quantities of Work as provided in 109.04 without invalidating the Bid prices.

 102.05 Examination of Bid Documents and Project Site and Submission of Prebid Questions.
 Carefully examine the Bid Documents and perform a reasonable site investigation before submitting a Bid.
 Submitting a Bid is an affirmative statement that the Bidder has investigated the Project site and is satisfied as to the character, quality, quantities, and the conditions to be encountered in performing the Work.
 A reasonable site investigation includes investigating the Project site, borrow sites, hauling routes, and all other locations related to the performance of the Work.

-When available, the Department will include in the Contract Documents or provide for the Bidder’s review at the Department’s offices or website, one or more of the following:
+When available, the LPA will include in the Contract Documents, Reference Documents, or provide for the Bidder’s review at the LPA’s offices or website, one or more of the following:

 A. Record drawings.